 In this article, we will take a look at how to fix the error when starting virtual machines on a Windows host with the Hyper-V role: Virtual machine could not be started because the hypervisor is not running.

-Below is the full text of the error:
+Below is the full text of the error message:

 An error occurred while attempting to start the selected virtual machine(s).